-The Master of Business Administration program at North Dakota State University is a non-thesis, professional program structured to serve qualified students with undergraduate degrees in various fields.
-The program is designed to provide the student with an effective set of analytical skills, a broad view of the way organizations work, and an understanding of the functional areas of business.
-The NDSU program takes a generalist approach to graduate business education while providing a variety of MBA electives in areas including business analytics, digital marketing and innovation, investments and applied portfolio management, and leadership and managerial skills.
+The Master of Business Administration (MBA) program at North Dakota State University is a non-thesis, professional program structured to serve qualified students with undergraduate degrees in various fields.
+The program is designed to provide the student with an effective set of analytical skills, a broad view of the way organizations work and an understanding of the functional areas of business.
+The NDSU program provides a generalized core curriculum along with a variety of elective options in areas such as business analytics, digital marketing and innovation, and leadership and managerial skills.

 The College of Business offers financial assistance through a limited number of graduate assistantships and scholarships.
 Applicants must be admitted on a conditional or full-standing basis to be considered for either an assistantship or scholarship.
-Assistantships include a stipend and tuition waiver for NDSU's base graduate tuition in return for work within the college.
-The tuition waiver is limited to graduate course work.
-Awards are based on academic excellence as determined by grade point average, and high potential as measured by the GMAT score.
+In addition to a stipend, graduate assistants receive a graduate tuition waiver.
+Tuition waivers cover base tuition for NDSU graduate credits only.
+Students are responsible for differential tuition, student fees, and tuition for non-graduate level credits taken or Cooperative Education credits.
+Awards are offered on a competitive, case-by-case basis.

 Individuals seeking admission to the MBA program may request a waiver of the GMAT/GRE requirement if they meet one of the following requirements:

-- The applicant has a minimum of five (5) years of recent, post-bachelor’s, full-time, professional work experience, including managerial responsibilities.
+- The applicant has substantial post-baccalaureate professional work experience (typically a minimum of five (5) years), including demonstrated leadership ability.

-Appropriate documentation (i.e. official transcript, resume) is required to be uploaded to the application file.
+Appropriate documentation (i.e. official transcript(s), resume) is required to be uploaded to the application file.
 It does not, however, guarantee a waiver.
-Applicants are reviewed on a case-by-case basis, and waiver approval is determined at the discretion of the MBA program coordinator and/or director.
+Applicants requesting an exam waiver are reviewed on a case-by-case basis, and waiver approval is determined at the discretion of the MBA program coordinator and/or director.